 FreeStyle Libre Approved by FDA for Hospitalized Patients During COVID-19 Pandemic

-On Wednesday, April 8, 2020, Abbott announced their FreesStyle Libre 14 day system has been cleared by the FDA for use in hospitalized patients with diabetes during the COVID-19 pandemic.
-This will allow frontline healthcare workers to remotely monitor patients with diabetes receiving inpatient care by assessing real-time glucose levels and history and minimize their own exposure to the virus and preserve use of personal protective equipment (PPE).
-More than 50% of people with diabetes who have been diagnosed with COVID-19 are hospitalized, according to the Center for Disease Control (CDC).
+On Wednesday, April 8, 2020, Abbott announced their FreesStyle Libre 14 day system has been cleared by the U.S. Food and Drug Administration (FDA) for use in hospitalized patients with diabetes during the COVID-19 pandemic.
+This will allow frontline healthcare workers to remotely monitor patients with diabetes receiving inpatient care by assessing real-time blood glucose levels and history and minimize their own exposure to the virus and preserve use of personal protective equipment (PPE).
+More than 50 percent of people with diabetes who have been diagnosed with COVID-19 are hospitalized, according to the Center for Disease Control (CDC).

 “There’s been a spike in demand for health technology as hospitals are looking for ways to minimize COVID-19 exposure, especially to high-risk patients such as people with chronic conditions like diabetes,” said Eugene E. Wright, Jr., M.D., medical director for performance improvement, Charlotte Area Health Education Center in North Carolina.
 “Having access to technology like FreeStyle Libre 14 day system allows physicians to keep a close eye on hospitalized patients while minimizing transmission risks, PPE use and contact with hospital staff.”